Eastern Carolina Fish Stew

 2 medium yellow onions, peeled, halved, and cut into 1/4-inch slices; divided into thirds

 1 Pablano pepper diced rough

 3 garlic cloves, minced

 3 pounds fish filets around 1×3 inch thick slices of white fish (Haddock, Cod, Grouper, Bass, and Snapper)

 1 Tbs kosher salt, plus more to taste

 Good crusty bread for sopping

 - Whisk the tomato paste and wine into the bacon fat, making sure you scrape up all the debris left from browning the bacon.
-Then add the bat leaf.
+Then add the bay leaf.

-- Divide potatoes, onions, peppers, fish, garlic, red pepper flakes and salt into three batches.
+- Divide potatoes, onions, peppers, fish, bacon/sausage, garlic, red pepper flakes, and salt into three batches.

 - With the heat off, begin layering.
-Start with a layer of potatoes, followed by a layer of onions & Pablano and of garlic. topped by a layer of fish.
+Start with a layer of potatoes, followed by a layer of bacon/sausage, onions & Pablano, and garlic. topped by a layer of fish.
 Top each layer with salt and chili flakes.
 Repeat twice.